 While the Fire Spark IS a knife designed with tactical purposes in mind first and foremost, nothing is stopping it from also potentially serving as a relatively simple yet super effective EDC.

-If you’re not a cop or in the military and still pondering whether or not you should incorporate this knife into your EDC rotation, that’s OK… I’m not a cop or in the miliary, and I can confidently categorize this is one of my favorite tactical EDCs.
+If you’re not a cop or in the military and you’re still pondering whether or not you should incorporate this knife into your EDC rotation, that’s OK… I’m not a cop or in the military, and I can confidently categorize this is one of my favorite tactical EDCs.